 This is when I recover from writer’s amnesia and remember that I am not J.K.
 Rowling, Emily Dickinson, or Natalie Goldberg.
 I am Lea.
 I am myself.
 I am a writer.
 I am a writer because I write and will not do or be anything else.
 I am a writer because as cheesy as it sounds, I have given my heart and soul into the world of words.
 I am a writer because I can feel it in my bones.
 If Ladybird gave herself her own name and speaks of it with pride and dripping with juvenile defiance, I give myself the title of writer and own my words–all of it.
 The beautiful and the ugly, the subtle and deliberate, the naive and risqué, the sensual and the crazed.

 I have my own unique voice.
 It doesn’t sound exactly like anyone else, and nobody else sounds exactly like me.
 I will keep on writing, swimming in the sea of all these writers’ voices whom I admire and feel kindred connections.
-Their voices will buoy me up to the surface and I’ll be Venus on a clam shell riding the waves, my words taking off on their own.
+Their voices will buoy me up to the surface and I’ll be Venus on a shell riding the waves, my words taking off on their own.
 I won’t look even a hint of similar, but I’ll feel that way.

 Not everything I write will captivate, be killed with praises, or get likes.
-Some won’t sit well with hardened sensibilities and versions of me they’ve been intimate with.
+Some won’t sit well with delicate sensibilities and versions of me they’ve been intimate with.
 And a massive chunk won’t even see the light of day, an iceberg of words hidden beneath the water.
 But none of that matters just as long as I still have the yearning to write.
 I don’t need an audience to write.
 I write for myself first, for my soul to continue to thrive.
 And finally, I can be kinder to myself in a world where an artist’s worth is constantly measured and judged.
 I can be my own sweetheart.